 As the world faces COVID-19, Operation Smile student volunteers rally their communities to support their local health-care workers and restaurants.
-This live blog is a collection of highlights and anecdotes as lunches are delivered across the U.S. as well as Panama and Paraguay.
+This blog is a collection of highlights and anecdotes as lunches are delivered across nine states in the U.S., as well as Panama and Paraguay.

-So far, students have provided about 2,000 meals.
+So far, students have provided more than 4,400 meals!

 We’re bringing Operation Smile’s global spirit of service to our communities with our newest pilot program, Serving Smiles.